Prometheus-Spark/hackathon-2024/README.md

 	A 3D notice board for the home page with post-its with main information like hours & location, how it works.
     We're trying to work with warm colors like orange and yellow, but we couldn't find a color palette that the group liked.
 - How we work on these challenges:
-    We used 3D models on the home page in a way that would attract attention, but that would work on cell phone browsers, as the bulletin board didn't work on Safari.
+    We used 3D models on the home page in a way that would attract attention, but that would work on desktops and look mobile-friendly too, as the bulletin board didn't work on Safari, we decided to go with another course of action, that was working with smaller pieces of 3D that would interact in a friendly when with mobile and desktop.
-    We ended up doing the same for the menu, as the table with the tablet was causing incompatibility on the mobile device, and the focus was on creating an interface that operates on both the monitor and the mobile.
+    We ended up doing the same for the menu, as the table with the tablet was causing incompatibility on the mobile device, and the focus was on creating an interface that operates on both the monitor and the mobile, we had to do some changes for the amount of 3D on the menu page.
-    We ended up opting for a warm color, but towards pastel.
+    We ended up opting for a warm color, but towards pastel and clean.

 ## 🎯 Future Plans
--
+- Work on the 3D menu interactivity, so that each dish and drink has a 3D model
+- Make the calendar more interactive so new events are automatically inputted when a form is filled
+- Make the board games page more interactive so new games are automatically inputted when a form is filled
+- Do final touches on pieces of information that the company should have a say

+For developers it always looks like something is missing or could be worked on more, especially doing a project like this in only 24 hours.
+So the future plans are things we know it looks amazing but could look even better.

 ## 📜 File Structure
 ```